liferay/liferay-screens/android/documentation/architecture.md

 - **SessionContext**: A singleton object that holds the logged in user's session.
 Apps can use an implicit login, which is invisible to the user, or a login that relies on explicit user input to create the session.
 User logins can be implemented with [`LoginScreenlet`](LoginScreenlet.md).

 - **LiferayServerContext**: A singleton object that holds server configuration parameters.
-It's loaded from the `server-context.xml` file, or from any other XML file that overrides the keys defined in that file.
+It's loaded from the `server_context.xml` file, or from any other XML file that overrides the keys defined in that file.

 - **LiferayScreensContext**: A singleton object that holds a reference to the application context.
 It's used internally where the context is necessary.